By Svea Herbst-Bayliss

 Ackman, one of the world’s most closely watched activist investors, said there is room for growth at Starbucks, especially in China which he called the company’s “single-largest unit growth opportunity.”
 He titled his presentation “Doppio” – meaning a double shot of espresso – as he said the share price could double over the next three years.

 There has been mounting speculation that an activist might be ready to take a position in Starbucks, which has stores in more than 70 countries.
 The company was not immediately available for comment.

 Ackman said Starbucks shares have been weakened by softer U.S. sales amid heavy competition and the June 4 departure of Executive Chairman Howard Schultz.

 In his presentation, Ackman expressed confidence in management, saying CEO Kevin Johnson’s recent moves are “encouraging.”

 A spokesman for Ackman did not immediately return a call for comment.

 Ackman had been hinting at the investment for months, telling analysts in August that an unnamed investment represented about 10 percent of Pershing Square’s portfolio.

 For Pershing Square, which invested $8.4 billion at the end of September, this marks the fourth time Ackman has unveiled a new position this year.
 Early in the year he said he was invested in Nike Inc <NKE.N> followed by news that the firm had made bets on United Technologies Corp <UTX.N> and Lowe’s Companies Inc <LOW.N>.

-The firm's private hedge fund has gained 13.8 percent in the first nine months of the year and its publicly traded fund <PSH.AS> is up 15.8 percent, marking a dramatic turnaround after three years of back to back losses.
+The firm’s private hedge fund has gained 13.8 percent in the first nine months of the year and its publicly traded fund <PSH.AS> is up 15.8 percent, marking a dramatic turnaround after three years of back to back losses.

 (Reporting by Svea Herbst-Bayliss in New York and Uday Sampath Kumar in Bengaluru; Editing by Matthew Lewis)